crf8472/libarcstk/API.md

 ## [logging.hpp](./src/logging.hpp)

-Provides access to the libarcs logging facility, i.e. provides the ``ARCS_LOG\*`` macros.
-You will not need this unless you intend to write a tool that uses the logging part of libarcs.
+Provides access to the libarcstk logging facility, i.e. provides the ``ARCS_LOG\*`` macros.
+You will not need this unless you intend to write a tool that uses the logging part of libarcstk.
 However, this might be of some interest if you intend to write some wrapper library or a tool.